thehackerwithin/UoB/index.md

 ## Where:

-The next meeting is on Monday 21st May from 1-2pm in room UG07, Murray Learning Centre
+The next meeting is on Monday 25th June from 1-2pm in room UG07, Murray Learning Centre

 ## When: